 In this class, students have the opportunity to develop and apply more advanced culinary skills to prepare for the ProStart National Certificate of Achievement and a career in the culinary industry using the National Restaurant Association's ProStart curriculum.
 Students will learn and apply more skills in food preparation and storage, nutrition, cost control, purchasing and marketing.
-The students will also develop an awareness of the environmental impact of the food service industry along with the latest trends in sustainable food practices.
-Students will continue to develop their individual and team culinary skills through small scale food production in the kitchen with an emphasis on food safety.
+The students will also develop an awareness of the environmental impact of the foodservice industry along with the latest trends in sustainable food practices.
+Students will continue to develop their individual and team culinary skills through small-scale food production in the kitchen with an emphasis on food safety.
+During the spring semester, students will have the opportunity to participate in the Syracuse University Food Busters Program where they will engage in hands-on STEM focused lessons that explore the relationships between food, nutrition, health and media.

-Students will be connected with culinary arts and food service professionals in the community through Career Coaching, field trips and job shadowing which could lead to further opportunities for direct job training and real-world experience.
+Students will be connected with culinary arts and foodservice professionals in the community through Career Coaching, field trips and job shadowing, which could lead to further opportunities for direct job training and real-world experience.
 Students will create and maintain a portfolio of their work-based learning experiences throughout the program to document the development of their skills.